huynle/ogpt.nvim/README.md

 ## Features
 - **Multiple Providers**: OGPT.nvim can take multiple providers.
 Ollama, OpenAI, textgenui, Gemini, Anthropic, more if there are pull requests
 - **Mix-match Provider**: default provider is used, but you can mix and match different provider AND specific model to different actions, at any point in your run or configurations.
-- **Interactive Q&A**: Engage in interactive question-and-answer sessions with the powerful gpt model (OGPT) using an intuitive interface.
+- **Interactive Q&A**: Engage in interactive question-and-answer sessions with LLMs using an intuitive interface.
 - **Persona-based Conversations**: Explore various perspectives and have conversations with different personas by selecting prompts from Awesome ChatGPT Prompts.
 - **Customizable Actions**: Execute a range of actions utilizing the gpt model, such as grammar correction, translation, keyword generation, docstring creation, test addition, code